hamzaasiddiqui/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Implementation of Tic Tac Toe game using basic level programming concepts in C++.
+Implementation of a command line version of Tic Tac Toe game using basic level programming concepts in C++.

 Author: Hamza A Siddiqui
 December 2020